keysight-eggplant/real-user-data-sdk-js/README.md

 A `class` which knows how to send the event to the target destination when the `async` method `execute` is called.

 ## Support IE 11 and older phones
 At the moment we don't support IE 11 as the file size will be 3x time bigger.
-However the solution is a follow:
+However the solution is as follows:

 Add `@babel/polyfill`
 ```bash